 Because of the speed necessary for live captioning, it is generally recommended that a vendor be hired.
 Another alternative would be to hire a person, such as a court reporter, who is certified in live captioning transcription for different events within the institution.

-A partial list of some Speech to Text services used by some Penn State units are:
+A partial list of some Captioning and CART services used by some Penn State units are listed below.

 - Archive Captioning (ARC) – Used by World Campus